 Mentors.
 At the outset of a student's program the CATS Committee will assign a member of the Graduate Faculty as the student's mentor.
 The mentor, who teaches in the area of the student's concentration, is responsible for advising the student about courses, and for supervision and examination of the thesis.
 The student is required to take at least the 6-unit thesis course with the mentor.
-All Full, Associate, and Contributing Members of the CATS Graduate Faculty are eligible to serve as mentors.
+All members of the CATS Graduate Faculty are eligible to serve as mentors.